-Welcome Francesco !
-Please click on the arrow for all the details!
+Welcome Sarah-Jayne!
+Please click on the arrow for all the details...

-This residency is made possible thanks to support from Healthway proudly promoting the Act Belong Commit message, the Community Participation and Inclusion Program delivered jointly by the @Department of Local Government, Sport and Cultural Industries + Department of Primary Industries and Regional Development , and Lotterywest, helping create happy healthy communities and vibrant liveable towns.
+This residency is made possible thanks to support from Healthway proudly promoting the Act Belong Commit message, the Community Participation and Inclusion Program delivered jointly by the Department of Local Government, Sport and Cultural Industries + Department of Primary Industries and Regional Development, and Lotterywest, helping create connected healthy communities and vibrant liveable towns.

 This year we are exploring how we reflect on the past and plan for the future while remaining focused on today... the here+now.
 Please click on the arrow for a snapshot of 2024.